The Emerald City's Striking Sites + Must-see Sights

 Archer loves the Seattle area in the Pacific Northwest — the natural beauty, the earthy aura, the boundless adventure, the quirky-friendly locals.
 It’s a natural choice for his laid-back, industrial-chic Archer Hotel Redmond, just a half-hour northeast of Seattle.

 Common knowledge pegs Seattle as a coffee mecca, a place to watch your head at Pike Place Market, the birthplace of grunge (aka “the Seattle sound”).
 But since Seattle has a ton of other fascinating, unique and off-the-wall points of interest, it’d be a true shame to keep them under wraps.
 This list of fun facts highlights a sampling of what makes this town so singularly Seattle.

-1. Seattle has one of the largest houseboat populations in the United States.
+Houseboats in Seattle One of the largest populations in the United States

 Remember Tom Hanks’ character in “Sleepless in Seattle”?
 He lived on/in a charming 2,200-square-foot houseboat (a real one that sold for $2 million in 2014) just off Westlake Avenue in Lake Union.
 Seattle houseboats first became popular during the Depression, which saw the number of houseboats rise to around 2,000 because they were tax-free.
 Today, that number floats around 500, and many of the houseboats cost a pretty penny — but the views are spectacular.